aklivity/zilla-docs/src/concepts/config-intro.md

 In the [http-kafka binding](../reference/config/bindings/binding-http-kafka.md), specifying `async` allows clients to include a `prefer: respond-async` header in the HTTP request to receive `202 Accepted` response with `location` response header.

 A corresponding `routes[].when` object with a matching `GET` method and `location` path is also required for follow-up `GET` requests to return the same response as would have been returned if the `prefer: respond-async` request header had been omitted.

+### Route Exit

+A route exists to direct messages on the stream to a desired exit point.
+This is the next binding needed to parse the the stream data.
+Bindings like [tcp](../reference/config/bindings/binding-tcp.md) are frequently used to route incoming streams to different exit points.

 ### Guarded Routes